umati/UA-CloudPublisher/Spec.md

-# OPC UA Pub/Sub Interface Description
+# OPC UA PubSub Interface Description

 This document defines the Interface of the umati Dashboard based on OPC UA PubSub.
-It describes how a OPC UA server address space must be mapped to OPC UA PubSub, so that the infromation can map to the templates and displayed.
+It describes how a OPC UA server address space must be mapped to OPC UA PubSub, so that the information can map to the templates and displayed.

 ## Requirements for the Mapping of the address space to PubSub